EFTEC/PdoOne/README.md

 Creates a table using a definition and primary key.

 * **$definition** The definition is an associative array with the name of the column as key and the definition as value.
-* **primaryKey** It could be an string or associative array.
+* **primaryKey** It could be a string or associative array.
-  * if it is an string then it is the name of the primary key, example "user_id";
+  * if it is a string then it is the name of the primary key, example "user_id";
-  * it it is an associative array, then it could be used to define primary key, unique, key and foreign keys:
+  * if it is an associative array, then it could be used to define primary key, unique, key and foreign keys:
     * 'key_name'=>'PRIMARY KEY'
     * 'key_name'=>'KEY'
     * 'key_name'=>'UNIQUE KEY'
     * 'key_name'=>'FOREIGN KEY REFERENCES TABLEREF(COLREF) ...'
-* **$extra** It defines a extra definition inside the definition of the table.
+* **$extra** It defines an extra definition inside the definition of the table.
-* **extraOutside** It defines a extra definition after the definition of the table.
+* **extraOutside** It defines an extra definition after the definition of the table.

 >Note: You could generate a code to create a table using an existing table by executing cli (output classcode)
 > php pdoone.php -database mysql -server 127.0.0.1 -user root -pwd abc.123 -db sakila -input film -output classcode